Skip to main content

 OS Grid Reference: Explorer Map OL12 or Landranger Map 160 -SO 044 290.

-Facilities: There is an accessible restaurant (Pilgrim's) on site which uses locally sourced ingredients.
+Facilities: There is an accessible cafe (The Hours Cafe & Bookshop) on site which uses locally sourced ingredients.
 Brecon can be reached by public transport from mid and south Wales.

 Parking: There is a car park next to the cathedral and access to the cathedral is through a narrow kissing gate.
 The kissing gate has the facility to be widened by releasing four latches at ground level.

-Toilets: The toilets, including a disabled access toilet are situated next to Pilgrim’s restaurant.
+Toilets: The toilets, including a disabled access toilet are situated next to The Hours Cafe & Bookshop.

 Newsletter